 If they doesn’t have them yet, keep an eye out for Baby’s two top front teeth!
 Baby’s little chompers aren’t the only ways they look different from when the two of you first met, but the pattern of how teeth grow in is one of the most predictable ways their looks might change.
 If their newborn curls grow in straight and fine a few months later, there’s no way to predict it.

 Baby is getting better and better at picking up and moving small objects – their coordination has never been better!
 This is definitely a sign of maturity, but not so much maturity that it’s safe to ease up on watching out for choking hazards.
 In fact, as Baby gets better at picking potential choking hazards up, it’s up to you to get even better at keeping them away from them.
 If Baby is desperate to show off their pincer grasp, small, soft foods that they can eat easily, like small cereal puffs, small cubes of cheese, small cubes of tofu, or small pieces of fruit are a great way for them to hone their coordination safely, and have a snack at the same time.

 Baby may be especially interested in toys around this time, too.
-Stacking toys, toys with buckets that objects go in and out of, and toys with moving parts, which let Baby show off all of her new motor skills for you may be a great hit.
+Stacking toys, toys with buckets that objects go in and out of, and toys with moving parts, which let Baby show off all of their new motor skills for you may be a great hit.

 - Says “mama” and “dada” and knows what they mean: This could start as early as 6 months, but most babies don’t fully understanding what they mean until around this time.
-It’s very possible that this hasn’t happened yet, and it’s also very possible that Baby even has another word or two in her back diaper pocket.
+It’s very possible that this hasn’t happened yet, and it’s also very possible that Baby even has another word or two in their back diaper pocket.

 - “Cruises” furniture: It’s not quite walking, but it’s not exactly not walking?
 Cruising involves using the help of furniture to shuffle from place to place, so while it’s probably not how you go about walking, it’s certainly on the right track.